DaveParillo/intermediate-cpp/_sources/containers/sequence-containers.rst

 std::forward_list
 .................
 Like :cref:`std::list`,
-the :cref:`std::forward_list` is a container that stores elements in *nodes*.
-A forward list only defines pointers to the next node in the list.
+the :cref:`std::forward_list` is a container that stores elements in :term:`nodes <node>` A :term:`forward list <singly linked list>` only defines pointers to the next node in the list.
 This means that a forward list can only be traversed in the direction of the tail.

 .. digraph:: list